Tech

 3 In 9/98 they changed the design so that the pulleys were pressed onto the shaft, rather than held on with a nut and washer.
 This change was retroactive to replacements (my replacement 45/102 had a pressed-on pulley).
 Cable and cable mounting angles seem to be the same as before.

-4 The 1150 throttle bodies have a differently-sized hole for the fuel injector.
+4 The 1150-style throttle bodies have a deeper hole for the fuel injector.

 Repair